cylc/cylc-flow/doc/joss-paper/paper.md

 workflows).
 Cylc is unique in its ability to manage these workflows without imposing a global cycle loop, so that one cycle does not have to complete before the next can start.
-Instead, Cylc's novel meta-scheduling algorithm runs tasks from many cycles at once, to the full extent allowed by individual dependencies.
+Instead, Cylc's novel meta-scheduling algorithm runs cycles concurrently to the full extent allowed by task dependencies.
 So, for example, on restarting after extended downtime, a workflow that processes real-time data can clear its backlog and catch up very quickly by interleaving cycles.

-As a distributed system, Cylc scales sideways: each workflow is managed by its own lightweight ad-hoc server program.
+As a distributed system, Cylc scales sideways: each workflow is managed by its own lightweight server program.
 Existing scripts or programs can be used without modification in Cylc tasks: they are automatically wrapped in code to trap errors and report run status via authenticated HTTPS messages or polling.
 Cylc workflows are defined with a graph notation that efficiently expresses